torlivar/ecDB/README.md

 README
 ====
-Welcome, this is a fork of Nils' original ecDB project with a great many changes and fixes.
+Welcome, this is a fork of Stu's fork of Nils' original ecDB project with a great many changes and fixes.

 # What is ecDB

 ecDB is a small lightweight system to track your electronic components and projects, letting you know what you have, how much and where it is.

+# Changes From Stu's version
+This version is more for collaboration.
+All users can optionally see other users's components (but not edit).
+To be able to share components between friends.

+It is not recomended to run this version with open registration, as it is based on used with in a group of trusting friends or within an organisation.

 # Changes From the Original ecDB